dgaydukov/cert-aws/files/sa.md

 It's the only db that grow/shrink based on load.

+DynamoDB Streams - captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.
+AWS maintains separate endpoints for DynamoDB and DynamoDB Streams.
+Streams can be enabled or disabled for an Amazon DynamoDB table.
+Stream records are organized into groups, also referred to as shards.

 ###### RedShift
 Database vs Data Warehouse
-* db (single source) - OLTP (Online Transaction Processing) - store current transactions and quick access to them
+* relational db (single source) - OLTP (Online Transaction Processing) - store current transactions and quick access to them
 * warehouse (multiple sources)) - OLAP (Online Analytical Processing) - store large quantities of historical data

 RedShift - fully-managed, petabyte-scale data warehouse.
+Redshift - relational db for OLAP, supports ODBC/JDBC, based on industry-standard PostgreSQL.
 It delivers fast query and I/O performance for virtually any size dataset by using columnar storage technology while parallelizing and distributing queries across multiple nodes.
 Redshift only supports Single-AZ deployments.
 It uses MPP (Massively Parallel Processing) by automatically distribute data/query load across all nodes.
 Single-node can be used to quickly set up cluster and grow later.
 Multi-node requires leader (who gets client connection and queries) and a few compute nodes, that actually execute load.
+Cluster - consist of leader node (take the query) + 1 or more compute nodes (execute query in parallel).
+WLM (Workload Management) - queue to prioritize queries.
+Just like rds, RedShift supports snapshots (both automatic and manual).

 ###### QuickSight